luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 ![annotation_type_rule](/images/11_04.png)

-This is a bit more complicated than we have seen so far, but we're not afraid.
+This is a bit more complicated than we have seen so far.
 The conclusion of this typing rule states that "under context gamma, `e has type A` synthesizes type `A` and produces context delta".